 **There’s no such thing as a money factory.
 Well, there is, but you can’t have one.
 Turns out most governments frown on citizens having their own money factory.
 Go figure.

 Guessing isn’t any more of a strategy than hope is.
 Guessing is fine if you have a jar full of jelly beans and a car to win.
 When it comes to your business, not so much.
-One of the reasons for our short website development and design cycle is to get your website published and returning data as quickly as possible.
+One of the reasons for our short web design and development cycle is to get your website published and returning data as quickly as possible.